gohugoio/hugo/docs/content/extras/urls.md

 groups_weight: 40
 notoc: true
 ---

+## Pretty Urls

+By default Hugo will create content with 'pretty' urls.
+For example content created at /content/extras/urls.md will be rendered at /content/extras/urls/index.html and accessible at /content/extras/urls.
+No no standard server side configuration is required for these pretty urls to work.

+If you would like to have uglyurls you are in luck.
+Hugo supports the ability to create your entire site with ugly urls.
+Simply use the `--uglyurls=true` flag on the command line.

+If you want a specific piece of content to have an exact url you can specify this in the front matter under the url key.
+See [Content Organization](content/organization/) for more details.

+## Canonicalization

 By default, all relative URLs encountered in the input will be canonicalized using `baseurl`, so that a link `/css/foo.css` becomes `http://yoursite.example.com/css/foo.css`.